Hoyt Park

 Snowshoeing in Madison Parks

 Experience winter in Madison Parks like never before with snowshoeing!
 This silent sport is a fantastic way to explore many of our parks during the winter months and is easy to learn.
+In general parks, snowshoeing is allowed anywhere with good snow cover; typically, this means at least 6" or more.
+Snowshoeing is not allowed off-trail in a conservation park or on a designated cross-country ski trail.2025-26 Designated Snowshoe Trail Maps

 Snowshoe Rentals & Concessions

-- Snowshoeing, hiking, and skiing off-trail can destroy snow tunnels used by native small rodents (deer mice, shrews) by the trampling effect.
+- Snowshoeing, hiking, and skiing off-trail can destroy snow tunnels used by native small rodents (deer mice, shrews) due to trampling.
 These small mammals are an important part of the wetland and grassland ecology in our conservation parks.
 Destruction of these tunnel networks makes small mammals more vulnerable to predation.

 - When in doubt, it's always best to stay on a trail.

 - Our trail systems are designed to facilitate controlled public access while protecting environmentally sensitive areas and providing a quiet refuge for wildlife away from people.
-Disruption of wildlife by human activity during the winter puts additional stress on them during a challenging time for their survival.
+Disruption of wildlife by human activity during winter adds to the stress they face during a challenging time for their survival.